-7.6 BOW THRUSTER
+7.7 BOW THRUSTER

-Bow thruster (14) is located under the font deck, and can be reached through the maintenance hatch (see Figure 23) The Service battery gives power to the bow thruster.
+Bow thruster (14) is located under the bow cabin bed, and can be reached through the maintenance hatch (see Figure 23) The Service battery gives power to the bow thruster.
 The switches of the bow thruster are located in the control panel.
 Use the equipment only for short periods at a time, and don't exceed the maximum amount of four periods of use (30sec periods during 25 minutes).
-Wrong use may cause the bow thruster to overheat and short-circuit danger of serious injury by electric shock.
-All batteries must be detached from the circuit before changing the fuse.
-For more information, see manufacturer's manual.
+Wrong use may cause the bow thruster to overheat and short-circuit.